Collier Journalism Award

 2019

 Adrian Higgins, a gardening columnist for The Washington Post, has specialized in writing about gardening, landscape architecture, and related environmental areas.
-His winning article, "Scientists though they had created the perfect tree.
+His winning article, "Scientists thought they had created the perfect tree.
 But it became a nightmare," was published in the September 17, 2018, issue of The Washington Post Magazine.
 It traces the history of the Bradford pear tree, from the time its progenitor was introduced to the United States from China around 1918 to the present.

 2018